 Life without electricity is unimaginable.
 Yesteryear's luxuries have become today's necessities.
-The electricity worksheets have ample exercises to comprehend the flow of electric current in open, closed, series and parallel circuits.
+The printable electricity worksheets have ample exercises in store for children in grade 1 through grade 6 to comprehend the flow of electric current in open, closed, series and parallel circuits.
 Find PDFs to identify the power sources as 'mains' or 'battery', interpret electrical symbols, learn to distinguish between conductors and insulators, comprehend positive, negative and neutral electric charges and a lot more!
+Access some of these worksheets for free!

-Brainstorm kids of grades 1 and 2 of how electricity is used in their day-to-day life.
+Brainstorm 1st grade and 2nd grade kids of how electricity is used in their day-to-day life.
 Follow up with this pencil-paper activity that requires kids to circle the appliances powered by electricity.

-The worksheet contains pictures of familiar electrical appliances.
+The 3rd grade worksheet contains pictures of familiar electrical appliances.
 Reason out why a particular source is used to power an electrical appliance and label the appliance as 'mains' or 'battery' powered.

-This clearly laid out electrical circuit chart for grade 6 consists of open, closed, series and parallel circuits.
+This clearly laid out electrical circuit chart for grade 4 and grade 5 consists of open, closed, series and parallel circuits.
 Enclosed here is a brief description and a circuit diagram to illustrate each type of circuit.

 Observe each circuit diagram keenly, identify the type of circuit as open or closed and predict if the bulb would light or not based on the circuit being open (broken) or closed.

-Analyze each circuit and label it as series if the current flows through a single path and parallel if it flows through more than one path, in this identify the series and parallel circuit worksheet for grade 6.
+Analyze each circuit and label it as series if the current flows through a single path and parallel if it flows through more than one path, in this identify the series and parallel circuit pdf worksheet for 4th grade and 5th grade students.

-Interpret the electrical symbol for each component in the circuit with this electrical symbols chart for grade 6.
+Interpret the electrical symbol for each component in the circuit with this electrical symbols chart.
 The component, its symbol and a vivid explanation of the symbol are tabulated in this chart.

 This interesting worksheet assists in retrieving knowledge of electrical symbols.
-The students of grade 6 are expected to draw the corresponding symbols for the given component.
+The students in 6th grade are expected to draw the corresponding symbols for the given component.

 Introduce the conductors and insulators to students of grade 5 and grade 6 with this chart.
 The chart encompasses the distinguishing features of both conductors and insulators along with examples.

-This visually appealing worksheet contains illustrations of objects.
-Encourage the students of grades 5 and 6 to investigate and identify the conductors and insulators and label them by reasoning out.
+This visually appealing worksheet pdf contains illustrations of objects.
+Encourage students to investigate and identify the conductors and insulators and label them by reasoning out.

 This fun cut-and-paste activity helps reinforce the concept of conductors and insulators and assess the knowledge of students with ease.
 Snip the pictures, sort them and glue them in the correct columns.